vincemic/cv/README.md

 - Automated Customer Account Management
 - Super NES Online Gaming Personalization and Parental control back-office for Catapult Entertainment [XBAND](https://en.wikipedia.org/wiki/XBAND)
 - Interactive Television back-office for [Zing Interactve System](http://www.faqs.org/rulings/rulings1995HQ957321.html)
-- Coined the term "Client Logic in a can" to promote the development of a standard API for partner integration.
+- Coined the term "ClientLogic in a can" to promote the development of a standard API for partner integration.